 A CV, short for ‘curriculum vitae’, is a document that details a written overview of your employment history, education and skills.

-You will need a CV if you’re looking for a job as it’s required in the initial stages of a job application process.
+You will need to write a CV if you’re looking for a job as most companies require one in the initial stages of a job application process.
 Some employers may only ask for a CV; others may request a cover letter or a completed application form too.

-Once your application has been sent, employers and recruiters then look over your CV to judge whether your skills and experience make you a suitable fit for the vacancy.
+Once you send off your application, employers and recruiters will then review it and judge whether your skills and experience make you a suitable fit for the position.
 Your CV will continue to be referred to throughout the application and interview process.

 What to include in your CV (with examples)

-The contents and structure of a CV are fairly flexible, although there are a few essential components including:
+The contents and structure of a CV are fairly flexible, although there are a few essential components you’ll need to include.

 Name, professional title and contact details

-Your name, professional title and contact details must sit proudly at the top of your CV.
-There’s no need to title your CV with the phrase ‘curriculum vitae’.
+Your name, professional title and contact details must sit proudly at the top of your document.
+There’s no need to title your CV ‘curriculum vitae’.
 Your name deserves to title the document as it’s all about you and your work history.

 In this top section, you may also like to include a link to your LinkedIn profile.